mattcox/Units/README.md

 If you’d like to use Units within an iOS, macOS, watchOS or tvOS app, then use Xcode’s `File > Add Packages...` menu command to add it to your project.

-Import MathKit wherever you’d like to use it:
+Import Units wherever you’d like to use it:
 ```swift
 import Units
 ```